-Baby-led weaning is when you offer your baby suitable solid foods that they feed themselves.
-Your baby can take the food they want instead of being spoon fed.
+Baby-led weaning is when you offer your baby food that they can pick up and eat themselves.
+This is instead of spoon feeding them.

 To do this, your baby needs to be able to: